mattermost/docs/source/process/sg_general-guidelines.rst

 - when you convert a document from Markdown to reStructuredText
 - when you revise a document

 When you revise a document, apply the style guide rules to the part that you changed.
 If you have time to update the rest of the document, then do so.
-If updating the style for an entire document impacts a release, or if the scope is significantly greater than you originally anticipated, then do what you can and what makes sense, and then create an `issue in GitHub <https://github.com/mattermost/docs/issues>`_.
+If the scope is significantly greater than you originally anticipated, then do what you can and what makes sense, and then create an `issue in GitHub <https://github.com/mattermost/docs/issues>`_.
 Give the issue an appropriate title, such as *File XXX converted to .rst, but needs updating for style guide*.

 Write in the Context of Achievement
 -----------------------------------